 Berlin is one of the hippest cities in Europe; its vibrant nightlife, vivid art scene, and affordable cost of living are contributing factors that attract expats to work in Berlin.
 However, you will also need perseverance, enough money to tide you over and the willingness to learn German.

 Here’s what you need to get started on your job search in Berlin: Berlin-specific job market information, vacancies, and where to find them.
 You can also read our guide to finding a job in Germany, where we list nation-wide job sites.

 This guide provides everything you need to find jobs in Berlin, including the following:

-- An overview of employment in Berlin
+- An overview of jobs in Berlin

-- Tips for applying for a job in Berlin
+- Finding a job in Berlin

 An overview of jobs in Berlin

 Berlin’s unemployment rate in 2016 was 11%, over double the national average.
 Berlin’s economy is growing fast, though.
 While it’s harder to find jobs in Berlin elsewhere in Germany, perseverance is key.

 After the reunification in 1989, many East German companies went bust and the city’s economy floundered.
 Today, with a new focus on research, biotech, and IT, there’s an economic resurgence in the city.